wlazlomarek/projectCreator/README.md

 # projectCreator
-Simple program to create new project folder structure on storage.
+Simple Mac App which allows create new project folder structure on storage.

 Building app by pyinstaller:
 ```console